 Latex foam is a springy and elastic material.
-Latex mattress toppers are supportive and responsive and can make too-plushy mattresses feel firmer and more perceptible.
-If you do not like the sinking cradling of memory foam mattress toppers, latex mattress toppers can be an excellent alternative for extra support.
+Latex mattress toppers are supportive and responsive and can make too-plushy mattresses feel firmer and more perceptible, while not feeling rock-hard.
+If you do not like the sinking cradling of memory foam mattress toppers, latex mattress toppers will be an excellent alternative for extra support.

 There is a limit to how much firmer a latex mattress topper can make your mattress, however.
-If your mattress is near the end of a typical 10-year lifespan, or it is sinking too much because of worn out springs / foam, a latex mattress topper may not help much.
+If your mattress is near the end of a typical 10-year lifespan, or it is sinking too much because of worn out springs / foam, a latex mattress topper will still end up conforming to the dent in the underlying mattress.
 Without adequate support below the mattress topper, it will simply sink (to a lesser extent) into the old mattress.